fullstorydev/fullstory-node-sdk/CONTRIBUTING.md

 ## Create a PR

-Follow the steps if you've noticed any issues that interest you and would like to create a PR to fix.
+Follow the following steps if you notice any issues that interest you and would like to create a PR to fix them.

 - Fork the repository.